uos/.github/profile/README.md

-# Osnabrück University – Mobile Robotics
+# Osnabrück University (UOS) – Mobile Robotics

-Welcome to the official GitHub for open source mobile robot software developed at the Osnabrück University.
+Welcome to the official GitHub for open source mobile robot software developed at the Osnabrück University (UOS).

 We focus on cutting-edge research in robotics, 3D navigation, localization, and simulation.
 Our repositories offer tools and frameworks to support autonomous systems in unstructured environments.